REBELinBLUE/deployer/README.md

 * Gracefully handles failure in any of these steps
 * Keeps a number of previous deployments
 * Monitors that cronjobs are running
+* Allows deployments to be triggered via a webhook

 ## What it doesn't do